 The activity habits that we develop in early childhood matter.
-Healthy eating, physical exercise, our relationship with the outdoors – they all form the basis for a child’s whole lifestyle, in the short- and long-term.
+What children learn about healthy eating, physical exercise, our relationship with the outdoors – they all form the basis for a child’s whole lifestyle, in the short- and long-term.

 We’ve known about many of these crucial benefits to outdoor learning in the EYFS for some time now.
 But there’s one slightly new reason why it might be time to brush up how you’re approaching the EYFS outdoors…